amirbibi/learn-english-with-ai/README.md

 ## 🌟 Key Features

-- **Random Concept Generator**: Explore a diverse range of topics to broaden your vocabulary and knowledge base.
+- **AI-Powered Concept Challenges**: Tackle a diverse array of randomly generated concepts, pushing the boundaries of your English expression.

-- **Interactive Description Challenge**: Put your English skills to the test by explaining concepts in your own words.
-- **AI-Powered Evaluation**: Receive instantaneous, nuanced feedback on your descriptions from our advanced AI system.
+- **Instant Feedback**: Receive real-time, nuanced evaluations of your explanations from our advanced AI, accelerating your learning curve.

-- **Comprehensive AI Explanations**: Gain deeper insights with AI-generated, expert-level explanations for each concept.
+- **Adaptive Difficulty Levels**: Progress at your own pace with easy, medium, or hard concepts, ensuring a perfectly tailored learning experience.

+- **Voice-Activated Learning**: Harness the power of speech-to-text technology for a more natural and immersive practice session.

+- **Expert AI Explanations**: Dive deep into each concept with comprehensive, AI-generated breakdowns that expand your understanding.

-- **Inspirational Quotes**: Stay motivated with a curated selection of quotes about language learning and personal growth.
+- **Motivational Quote Engine**: Stay inspired with a curated stream of thought-provoking quotes on language learning and personal growth.

+- **Secure Auth**: Safeguard your learning journey with robust user authentication, including Google OAuth integration.

+- **Dark/Light Mode**: Personalize your learning environment with theme options.

-- **Responsive Design**: Enjoy a seamless learning experience across all devices - desktop, tablet, and mobile.
+- **Responsive Design**: Enjoy a seamless learning experience across all devices - desktop, tablet, and mobile devices for learning on-the-go.

+- **Continuous Content Refresh**: Enjoy an ever-expanding library of concepts, ensuring fresh challenges in every session.

+## 🛠️ Tech Stack

+- Frontend: React with TypeScript
+- Backend: Node.js with Express
+- Database: MongoDB
+- Styling: Material-UI
+- State Management: React Context API and custom hooks
+- API Integration: Axios
+- AI Integration: OpenAI API

 ## 🚀 Getting Started